cladam/cladam.github.io/_posts/2025-11-03-flow-killers.md

 Recognising them is the first step.
 The next step is learning how to remove them, starting with the ones that break _flow_.

 In this post, we’ll look at the most common _flow killers_.
-These three wastes are often interconnected, and can quitly destroy momentum.
+These three wastes are often interconnected, and can quietly destroy momentum.

 ### 1. Mismanaging the Backlog